fr4ct4ldemo/Verification-with-components-v2-/README.md

 ---

+## known issues

+this project is still a work in progress and some features may have bugs. if you run into any issues feel free to open one in the issues tab and i'll look into it when i can. contributions and fixes are welcome.

+---

 ## license

 [mit](./LICENSE) — free to use, modify, and distribute.

 ---

+<p align="center">if this helped you out, consider leaving a ⭐ on the repo, it helps a lot</p>
 <p align="center">⌘ 確認システム ｜ built by <a href="https://github.com/fr4ct4ldemo">fr4ct4ldemo</a></p>